 Attach a 3-way stopcock to a 30 mL syringe.
 Attach a 15 G Luer stub adapter to the 3-way stopcock.
 Attach tubing to the 15 G Luer stub adapter.

-Close the side port of the stopcock with a unvented universal lock cap.
+Close the side port of the stopcock with an unvented universal lock cap.
 Repeat for a total of two setups.
 Label one syringe as CH1 ICP and the other syringe as CH2 IOP.

 Preparation of human whole eye globe

-NOTE: If whole-eyes are received, follow the procedure below to separate the anterior segment from the posterior segment of the eye.
+NOTE: If whole eyes are received, follow the procedure below to separate the anterior segment from the posterior segment of the eye.
 If the eyes are received bisected, start at step 4.4.

 Place a whole eye into povidone-iodine solution for 2 min.

 Rinse the eye in sterile phosphate buffered solution (PBS) to rinse off the povidone-iodine.
-Repeat 2x.
+Repeat 2 times.

-Remove the adnexa from the whole eye globe using a forceps and scissors.
+Remove the adnexa from the whole eye globe using forceps and scissors.
 Bisect the eye at the equator to separate the anterior and posterior segments of the eye.

 Remove the optic nerve sheath.
 Remove the vitreous humor from the posterior segment.